Edie Brickell: Solo career

-As a solo artist, Brickell released Picture Perfect Morning (1994) and Volcano (2003).
+As a solo artist, Brickell released Picture Perfect Morning (1994), Volcano (2003) and Edie Brickell (2011).
 The video for Picture Perfect Mornings "Good Times" was included as part of the multimedia samples featured on Microsoft's Windows 95 Companion CD-ROM.
 In 1992, she worked with producer Bob Wiseman in New York and Toronto on a collection of songs, utilizing a wind ensemble, unusual keyboards, and Ron Sexsmith.
 The songs were rejected by the record company and remain unreleased.

 The Gaddabouts

 In 2010, Brickell became a founding member of new band The Gaddabouts, consisting of Steve Gadd on drums, Edie Brickell as lead vocalist and guitar, Andy Fairweather Low on electric and acoustic guitars and background vocals, Pino Palladino on bass and guitar, and featuring Dan Block, Ronnie Cuber, Joey DeFrancesco, Gil Goldstein, and Marcus Rojas.
 In 2011, Brickell wrote the title track, "The Meaning of Life", for Tamar Halpern's film, Jeremy Fink and the Meaning of Life.